rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Just to clarify, we use our joints, ligaments and tendons while exercising.

 The important question is, how far are we using them ?
-Are we opening them enough, so we can clean up the toxins and the stress of life ?
+Are we opening our joints and ligaments enough, so we can clean up the toxins and the stress of life ?

 Our body depends on our joints, ligaments and our deep tissue to move.
-Joints, ligaments and tendons are the connections between bones and muscles.
+They form a connection network between bones and muscles.

-To loose one of this connections could have a devastating impact in our body network.
+To loose one of these connections could have a devastating impact in our body network flow.
 Evolutionary speaking, we would be a much easier pray.

 The body 'architecture' limited the motion for joints and ligaments between a certain security range.